cryptNG/chainspeak/readme.md

 5. **Privacy-First AI (Vision)**
    We minimize the data shared with external AI services—future versions will store as little information as possible, with end-to-end encryption.
 Privacy first after all. ₍⸍⸌̣ʷ̣̫⸍̣⸌₎ﾉ♡
 6. **Extensible & Modular**
    New chains and dApps can be added quickly.
-We’ve architected ChainSpeak so additional integrations—DeFi swaps, NFT marketplaces, DAO voting—fall into place with minimal fuss.
+We’ve architected DeepThought so additional integrations—DeFi swaps, NFT marketplaces, DAO voting—fall into place with minimal fuss.

 ---